the-teachingRSE-project/competencies/competencies.md

 Toby Hodges contributed parts on the Carpentries, and helped steer the curriculum discussion.
 Guido Juckeland contributed experiences from his first RSE course for students.
 Dominic Kempf drafted the first version of the example curriculum.
-Anna-Lena Lamprecht helped us to use proper wording and make us aware, where we are misusing established SE terms.
+Anna-Lena Lamprecht helped us to use proper wording and made us aware, where we were misusing established SE terminology.
 Jan Linxweiler drafted various RSE specialisations and made sure that clean coding techniques have their importance.
 Frank Löffler rewrote numerous parts to be actually legible, and helped us in steering onto the final meters for a de-RSE position paper.
 Michele Martone wrote the first draft of the environmental sustainability section.